AliZok/owlestic-alizokaei/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-and also iransans font for farsi texts
+and also vazir font for farsi texts and numbers

+and using a file api for get mock api list for showing orders in table and manupulate status orders by a dropdown in table row.

+the search box searchs by name and id of orders.

+ui framwork using material ui.